-Section 1 Purpose.
+Section 1: Purpose.

-As a public benefit corporation, the Authority must conduct its operations in a manner that best serves the interests of its customers and the public.
-Its mission is to provide the Authority's customers with a plentiful supply of safe, high quality and affordable drinking water through reliable infrastructure.
+As a public benefit corporation, the Erie County Water Authority (the "Authority") must conduct its operations in a manner that best serves the interests of its customers and the general public.
+Its mission is to provide its customers a plentiful supply of safe, high quality and affordable drinking water through a reliable infrastructure.